 The days where foundation made your skin look cakey and/or fake are over.
-Nowadays the formulas we have in stores are extremely good that they not only leave your skin looking even more healthy and beautiful but they can protect you throughout the day with spf, prevent getting fine lines, add moisture and help improve your skin texture.
+Nowadays the formulas we have in stores are extremely good that they not only leave your skin looking even more healthy and beautiful but they can protect you throughout the day with SPF, prevent getting fine lines, add moisture and help improve your skin texture.

 How to prep your skin before foundation

-Use a gentle cleanser to lift dead skin cells and remove all traces of dirt and makeup from skin’s surface to ensure a smooth makeup application.
+Use a gentle cleanser to lift dead skin cells and remove all traces of dirt and makeup from the skin’s surface to ensure a smooth makeup application.

 This step is the key to creating a smooth, even surface for makeup application.
 Use a moisturizer suited for your skin type that offers long-lasting hydration.
 Using an oil-free moisturizer is a great option.
 Hydrate your face and neck.

 You must take care of this sensitive and important area.
 Make sure you hydrate with the right eye cream to brighten, lift and add a nice extra glow.

 5. Use a primer

 Depending on your skin type, you may also want to add a primer before applying foundation to make sure certain areas are balanced and prepared for the rest of the day.